blairhicks/ucsd-training-lab/modules/storage module.md

 ### Lab Exercise
 Create a new Custom Approval Task.
 Add two Input Fields - both for Generic Storage FC Adapter List - label them `Fabric A Target Port` and `Fabric B Target Port`
-Insert the Custom Approval Task into your previous workflow - before the **Generic Configure SAN Zoning** task Use blahicks@cisco.com as the Approver (during the class).
+Insert the Custom Approval Task into your previous workflow - before the **Generic Configure SAN Zoning** task Use my email as the Approver (during the class).
 This will help ensure that we are not overwriting each other's MDS updates.